 Lesson #4: Visit with High Expectations of the Village, and Low Expectations of the Tourism Industry

-If you plan to visit Kompong Phluk independently (which, believe it or not, we still highly recommend), we recommend two ways to approach the experience:
+If you plan to visit Kompong Phluk independently (which, believe it or not, we still highly recommend), we suggest two ways to approach the experience:

 Have a reputable guesthouse or hotel arrange all the moving parts for you ahead of time (I know, I know, you’re visiting this place “independently,” but really what we’re advocating here is going by yourself (outside of a tour group), but having all of the transport and fees arranged ahead of time.
 It helps if your tuk-tuk or private hire driver has also been tasked by the hotel or guesthouse to act as a fixer/intercedent at the tourism office as well.